vrushabhdesai/Concurrent_Traffic_Simulation/README.md

 # Concurrent Traffic Simulation
-This is the project for the [Udacity C++ Program https](www://Nanodegree.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.
+This is the project for the [Udacity C++ Program](www://Nanodegree.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

 ## Results for this project
 <img src="data/Result.gif"/>